 It usually comes down to training; knowing the process is falling down for more than one week in a row indicates we need to spend extra time supporting that strategist till they can manage it themselves.
 Tracking how much a strategist is on top of this process is the main way we determine resourcing, promotion, and how we predict client churn.

 That’s all folks!
 There are of course other processes that work, some of which may work better for your specific business case.
-What you read was the process that we find works extremely well for us.
+What you read was the growth process that we find works extremely well for us.
 Fully adopting this process was a real turning point for Ladder.

-The month we adopted this process our client churn go down 25% and our margin jump up to 30% (before, we were actually losing money!).
+The month we adopted this growth process our client churn go down 25% and our margin jump up to 30% (before, we were actually losing money!).
 Yes, we actually made more money AND our clients were happier about it.
 Win, win.

-If you like our process… steal it!
+If you like our growth process… steal it!

 It’s only fair that we put our version out there for others to benefit from.

 Feel free to adapt this growth process to your situation.
 If you don’t have the time, try splitting this into one-hour blocks and spread them throughout the week (and automate your analysis via Spotlight).
 If your business gets no traffic on the weekend, try shifting everything forward so execution happens on a Monday or Tuesday.
 If doing weekly sprints is too fast for you, try and do this on a month-to-month basis.
 Whatever works best for you.